 Top 5 Hot Tub Heater Problems

 Hot tub won't heat?!
 A hot tub without heat is, well, COLD!
-And that's not fun for anyone.
+And that makes it a small pool — not at all its intended purpose.
 Hot tubs are meant to be HOT.
 If you've ever been in just a warm tub, you know it's just not the same.

 If you're in charge of the hot tub at home, you immediately hear the complaints when the hot tub heater is not working properly.
-You need a quick solution to the problem of low heat or no heat in your spa or hot tub.
+It could be the hot tub heater, itself, or you may need hot tub replacement parts.
+One thing is for certain, a quick solution is a must for low heat or no heat in your spa or hot tub.

 1. Low Flow

+Sufficient water flow is crucial to keeping your hot tub heater working properly.
 Low flow in your spa or hot tub is most commonly associated with a dirty spa filter.
-If your spa heater won't heat, remove and clean the filter(s) to rule out a pressure or flow rate problem in your hot tub heater.
+If your spa heater won't heat, remove and clean the filter(s) to rule out a pressure or flow rate problem.
 Low water level, a clogged pump impeller, closed valves, clogged pipes, or blocked spa drain covers can also cause flow issues.
 Some hot tub heaters have screens on the inlet side to trap any debris that gets past the filter.
 If this becomes clogged, you may notice reduced water flow coming into the spa or hot tub.

 Troubleshooting a Faulty Pressure Switch

-A spa heater relies on sufficient water flow to operate.
-A pressure switch, screwed into the heater chamber, senses when the water flow is too low to properly protect the heater.
+One solution to low water flow is a pressure switch, which is screwed into the heater chamber.
+It senses when the water pressure is too low, and thus protects the heater against overheating.
 Pressure switches break the electrical circuit powering the heater element, and the heater shuts down when the water flow is insufficient.
-It will start heating again once proper water flow is established.
+It will start heating again once the proper water level and flow are established.

-Most pressure switches can be tested by using a jumper wire to connect the two wires together, bypassing the switch.
+You can test the performance of most pressure switches by using a jumper wire to connect the two wires together, bypassing the switch.

 Troubleshooting a Faulty Flow Switch

-Some spa heaters use a flow switch instead of a pressure switch, or sometimes in addition to one.
-Flow switches sense water flow, not water pressure.
+Some spa heaters use a flow switch instead of a pressure switch, or sometimes the two devices in combination.
+Flow switches are triggered by water flow, not water pressure.
 When water flow is great enough, two paddles are pushed together to close the circuit.
 When flow is less than required, the flow switch remains open and the heater will not operate.

-Some flow switches can be tested by using a jumper wire to connect the two wires together, bypassing the switch.
+You can test the performance of most flow switches by using a jumper wire to connect the two wires together, bypassing the switch.
 Harwil type mechanical flow switches can also be unscrewed from the tee housing and inspected for scale or corrosion.

 Flow switches are not adjustable, but sometimes do need adjustment.
 Be sure that surfaces are clean and free of scale, and that the paddles are not bent.
 Harwil type flow switch paddles must also be perpendicular to the water flow for full operation.